Post-hospital Syndrome and the Readmissions Quandary

 Posted on October 28, 2015 |

 Krumholz asserts that evidence for the existence of the phenomenon can be found in current rehospitalization data.
-Given that the vast majority of hospital readmissions are for a cause other than that which led to the index hospitalization, Krumholz believes additional factors must be at play (only 36% of patients first admitted for issues related to a COPD diagnosis of are readmitted within 30 days for that same diagnosis).
+Given that the vast majority of hospital readmissions are for a cause other than that which led to the index hospitalization, Krumholz believes additional factors must be at play (as of this posting, only 36% of patients first admitted for issues related to a COPD diagnosis are readmitted within 30 days for that same diagnosis).
 Bolstering his theory, he claims, is the fact that severity of the index condition does not reliably predict rehospitalization; that is, the severity of the illness that first brought a patient to the hospital does not seem to determine the likelihood that he will return.

 Krumholz briefly outlines five distinct elements of hospitalization syndrome: sleep disturbance and deprivation; nutritional inadequacy; confusion as well as a general state of being overwhelmed without adequate resources to cope; pain and discomfort; and deconditioning due to decreased activity.
 He offers that health systems might address these vulnerabilities by not only ensuring each is attended to prior to discharge, but by proactively addressing each while a patient is under a hospital’s care.

-In a recent Forbes article, Dr. Robert Pearl outlines the ways in which multi-disciplinary teams might do this in a standardized way:
+In a 2015 Forbes article, Dr. Robert Pearl outlined the ways in which multi-disciplinary teams might do this in a standardized way:

 - Increasing awareness among staff about post-hospitalization syndrome and delirium.